 I'm what can only be described as a cultural Picasso painting - I was born in France to a Swedish mother and Irish father, so of course I grew up in Spain.
-If you're not already confused, I'm a freelance composer and am part of the ever growing Guildford video game scene in, you guessed it, the UK.
+If you're not already confused, I'm a freelance composer and sound designer and am part of the ever growing Guildford video game scene in, you guessed it, the UK.

 Whats the deal with all the polar bears?

 To put it simply, I like polar bears.
 Not that I'm an avid activist against the effects of climate change, though it is a serious issue and we should care about it a lot more than we do, but any creature that chooses to live in a frozen land, has gratuitous amounts of hair on its chest, and can eat your face in one swift motion is worthy of my respect!

 Why make music instead of protesting against global warming?

 Unlike activism, I was exposed to music from a young age.
 My dad's car used to be full of Bob Marley, Queen and The Beetles cassettes, and after getting my first Walkman, I endeavoured to go through every other music phase a person could possibly go through; punk, old school hip hop, Michael Jackson, metal, every type of rock (and aggregate of minerals), Eastern European folk, Carnatic Indian classical, actual classical music, minimalism, glitch, electronica...
 I could literally just name every genre and sub-genre there is and I probably had that phase.